liveahero-wiki/liveahero-wiki.github.io/_charas/loren.md

 {% capture BIO_S01 %}
 A Nurse Working at a general hospital in the lunar capital.

 An earthling from Birmingham, England.
-His Full name is Loren Farland
+His Full name is Loren Farrand

 Because of his gentle and soft personality, he is popular within patients, but because his clumsiness often lead him to question "why does this always happen to me?", he is an oopsie nursie.